Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Iowa State Stats and Trends

-- Thus far this year Iowa State has two wins against the spread.

-- This season, the Cyclones have two against the spread wins in three games as a favorite of 6.5 points or more.

-- Iowa State's games this year have hit the over on two of four set point totals (50%).
+- Iowa State's games this year have gone over the point total two times in four opportunities (50%).

-- Iowa State is 2-1 against the spread and 2-1 overall this season when the team puts up more than 23 points.
+- When Iowa State records more than 23 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Iowa State churns out over 342.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Iowa State churns out more than 342.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Cyclones have six giveaways this season, while the Wildcats have seven takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.